wp-plugins/nextgen-facebook/readme.txt

 == Upgrade Notice ==

+= Version 3.5.3 =
+A few minor fixes for special / infrequent situations.
+Upgrade at the earliest opportunity if you're not running at least v3.5.2.

 = Version 3.5.2 =
-Many small but important fixes.
+Many small but important fixes (see the Changelog for the complete list).
 Please update NGFB at your earliest convenience.

 = Version 3.5.1 =
 Improved code to create WP author index URL, added list of NGFB and WP constants to debug output, bypassed NextGEN Gallery shortcode bug, added "Title Separator" option.